open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 ## Example

-This scenario example deploys Collector, Jaeger, and Zipkin as backend services by simply modifying the official example of OpenTelemetry Collector, and starts two sample applications (Client and Server), where Server provides an HTTP service, and Client will cyclically call the server provided by the server.
+This scenario example deploys Collector, Jaeger, and Zipkin as backend services by simply modifying the OpenTelemetry Collector example, and starts two sample applications (Client and Server), where Server provides an HTTP service, and Client will cyclically call the server provided by the server.
 HTTP interface, resulting in a call chain consisting of two spans.

 ### Step 1: Deploy OpenTelemetry

 The following uses docker-compose as an example.
-For other deployments, please see [Getting Started](https://opentelemetry.io/docs/collector/getting-started/).
+For other deployments, see [Getting Started](https://opentelemetry.io/docs/collector/getting-started/).

 You can see the following command to deploy: